Why We Use Voltage Converter (VC) Power

 26 Apr, 2021

-A fundamental rule for powering mobile devices is to never input a higher voltage than the maximum voltage the connected device can handle.
-If this occurs, you run the risk of seriously damaging your device.
-However, there are often situations where the only power source available exceeds a device’s limitations, or the device is situated far away from the power source.
-Fortunately, there is a technology that allows you to overcome these challenges called a Voltage Converter (VC).
-A variety of LAVA’s SimulCharge adapters are equipped to use VC power.
-This article will provide insight into VC’s capabilities, how it works, and discusses how LAVA leveraged VC technology to provide an integrated forklift solution for an industrial warehouse.
+A fundamental rule for powering mobile devices is to never input a higher voltage than the device can handle.
+If this occurs, you run the risk of causing serious damage.
+However, what happens if the only power source available exceeds your device’s limitations?
+And what if it happens to be located far away from your mobile installation?
+Fortunately, there is a technology that allows you to overcome these challenges.
+It’s called a voltage converter (VC).
+This article will provide insights into why we use voltage converters, how they work and how LAVA leveraged this technology to provide an integrated forklift solution for an industrial warehouse.

-LAVA adapters with Voltage Converter (VC) power are equipped with a standard DC barrel jack connector, with a 2-millimetre center positive pin for power.
-They use an external DC power source ranging from 9 to 36 volts.
-The power cable and power source are supplied by the user so it can be tailored for the specific application, and can be placed up to 50 feet away from the device when a suitable wire gauge is used.
-The distance a VC model affords is especially useful if the device is being used in a retail or business environment – where AC sources may be situated far away from the intended area.
+LAVA adapters with VC power are equipped with a standard DC barrel jack connector (2-millimetre center positive pin).
+They use an external DC power source ranging from 9-36 volts and step it down to 5 volts.
+The power cable and power source are supplied by the user so it can be tailored to the specific application.
+What’s more, it can be placed up to 50 feet from the device when a suitable wire gauge is used.
+The distance a voltage converter affords is especially invaluable for businesses where AC power sources are limited.

 A voltage converter power option is a highly effective powering solution when negotiating power delivery over long distances, and for adjusting high input voltages to suit the requirements of USB peripherals such as in automotive applications.
-Capable of adapting the input voltage from a power source ranging from 9-36 volts, it provides the user with flexible powering options to suit the needs of the environment a device will be operating in.
+Capable of adapting the input voltage from a power source ranging from 9-36 volts, it provides the user with flexible powering options to suit the needs of the environment.